By Linh Nguyen

 He said that the jail was doing a poor job of informing families that their family member has tested positive and is in quarantine.
 Many families were unaware that their loved one was suffering.

 During his quarantine, he was never seen by a doctor, although Commander Yesenia Sanchez stated that doctors see individuals in quarantine twice a day.
 He added, “There is a button on the cell wall that someone can use to reach a nurse in case they feel very sick.
 Sometimes the nurses did not respond to my calls even after multiple tries.”

 On some days, John felt his symptoms becoming debilitating.
 He stated, “I wanted some proper medical treatment, a lung X-ray or something serious.
 Even being hospitalized would have helped.”
 Despite his repeated requests, no one advised advanced or thorough medical care at a hospital.

 John was released from quarantine after fourteen days.
 He was not tested prior to his release.

 John’s experience is one of many harrowing stories from Santa Rita Jail.
-In August, the Davis Vanguard featured four testimonials highlighted the jail’s poor sanitation, rejected requests for testing and absence of medical care.
+In August, the Davis Vanguard featured four testimonials highlighting the jail’s poor sanitation, rejected requests for testing and absence of medical care.

-Another testimonial from an anonymous person at Santa Rita Jail affirms John’s experiences.
 Richard (name changed for anonymity), had his experience published to Santa Rita Jail Solidarity in August.

 “We had to feed everyone and clean the whole building, and I don’t remember any sanitation measures being taken to protect us,” he wrote.